Small Modular Reactors

 AECL believes that expertise at the Chalk River Laboratories could be leveraged to advise both the government and commercial companies on the technology.

 As part of its long-term vision, CNL has set out an objective to become a hub for SMR research and technology, including to have a demonstration unit built at an AECL site by 2026.
+This is aligned with AECL’s role as a federal Crown corporation to enable nuclear science and technology and to drive nuclear innovation for Canada.

 Currently, two respondents, have successfully completed the pre-qualification stage of CNL’s invitation, and have been invited to enter the Due Diligence stage.
 In this stage, CNL will evaluate with increased rigour, the technical and business merits of the proposed designs, assess the financial viability of the projects, and review the necessary national security and integrity requirements.